I Wanna Go Back to Detroit City

 A psychedelic soul mantra.
 Taken as a meditation, it stabilizes and focuses.
 There might be roaches in the kitchen, but there’s roaches in the ashtray, too.

-At 79 years old (he’ll be 80 in November), Andre “Mr. Rhythm” Williams has been a singer, writer, producer, star-maker, showman, cult-hero and hustler for six decades.
+At 80 years old, Andre “Mr. Rhythm” Williams has been a singer, writer, producer, star-maker, showman, cult-hero and hustler for six decades.
 He’s been high, and he’s been low.
 He’s toured the world in snazzy suits and lived on the streets, asking for change.

 For I Wanna Go Back To Detroit City, his fifth album for Bloodshot, he wanted to return to his adopted hometown – a town that’s seen peaks and valleys just like Andre – from hustle and bustle to bust, from drinking out of crystal to drinking out of brown paper.